Tutorials

 — Hommer Zhao, Technical Director

-Worked Example 3: Fan-rated ceiling outlet box with support fitting and feed-through conductors
+Example 3: Fan-rated ceiling outlet box with support fitting and feed-through conductors

 Consider a fan-rated ceiling outlet box that contains one 14/3 switched cable from the wall controls and one 14/2 cable feeding another downstream load.
 The 14/3 adds three insulated conductors and the 14/2 adds two more, for five insulated conductors total.
 Add one allowance for all equipment grounding conductors, one for an internal clamp if present, and one for the support fitting under NEC 314.16(B)(3).
 The total becomes eight allowances, or 16.00 cubic inches at 14 AWG.